thauburger/basic-auth-mongoose/README.md

-# user-basic-auth-mongoose
+# basic-auth-mongoose

-A Mongoose plugin that provides basic user authentication functionality.
-This module can be used to supplement any Mongoose Model requiring password-based authentication, and does not have dependencies on any existing authentication middleware.
+basic-auth is a Mongoose plugin that provides traditional password-based user authentication.
+It can be used to supplement any Mongoose Schema where authentication is required, and does not depend on a single authentication implementation.

 ###Installation

+basic-auth is available via NPM.
+To install:

+`npm install basic-auth-mongoose`

 ###Usage